linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 31.03.2024 (announcement SnaxNox)
+- 🚀 Big plans ahead!
+By the end of next week, we're rolling out a landing page for SnaxNox! 🛸 Get ready to dive into our drone tech world.
+What features would you love to see on the landing page?
+Share your ideas! 💡 #SnaxNox #DroneTech #Innovation

+### 31.03.2024 (announcement)
+- 🐣 Happy Easter, everyone! 🐰 We're hard at work shaping the future with Web4 and SnaxNox at Linkspreed! 💻🚀 Join us as we innovate and create together.
+What's your vision for the future of tech?
+Share your thoughts using #Web4 #SnaxNox #Linkspreed 🌟🔮

 ### 30.03.2024 (announcement SnaxNox)
 - 🚀 Join us on a journey into the heart of innovation as we delve deep into the world of SnaxNox! 🛸 Today, our team is laser-focused on fine-tuning every aspect of our groundbreaking drone project to ensure absolute perfection.💡 #SnaxNox #Innovation #Drones #BusinessPlan✨